wdi-sf-jan-2014/notes/user_auth/UserSessionsAndAuth.md

 Let's add encrypted password to the User model:

 We’ll start with the necessary change to the data model for users, which involves adding a password_digest column to the users table.
-The name digest comes from the terminology of cryptographic hash functions By encrypting the password properly, we’ll ensure that an attacker won’t be able to sign in to the site even if they manage to obtain a copy of the database.
+The name digest comes from the terminology of cryptographic hash functions.
+By encrypting the password properly, we’ll ensure that an attacker won’t be able to sign in to the site even if they manage to obtain a copy of the database.

 Create migration: